dfo-mar-oesd/.github/profile/README.md

-# Maritimes Region Ocean Ecosystem Science Division - GitHub Organizations
+# Fisheries and Oceans Canada (DFO) Maritimes Region Ocean Ecosystem Science Division (OESD) - GitHub Organizations

 🌊 Welcome to DFO Maritimes Region Ocean Ecosystem Science Division

-This is the central hub for GitHub organizations and pages supporting scientific research, data management, and ecosystem monitoring in Canada's Maritimes Region.
+This is the central hub for GitHub organizations and pages supporting scientific research, data management, and ecosystem monitoring in Fisheries and Oceans Canada Maritimes Region Ocean Ecosystem Science Division.
 Our work spans oceanographic research, marine ecosystem assessment, and the development of tools for sustainable ocean management.

 ## 🏢 Our GitHub Organizations